-If you've got a website, you need to be doing search engine optimisation (SEO).
+If you've got a website, you need to make sure it is optimised for search engines using SEO (search engine optimisation).
 It's as simple as that.
 SEO can help your website to feature prominently on search engines like Google.

 SEO is a fast-moving discipline and there's a lot of competition for the pole positions online.
-So SEO is something that has to be done regularly, and it pays to keep up with the latest SEO tools and techniques.
+So, SEO is an on-going exercise and is something that needs to be reviewed regularly.
+It pays to keep up with the latest SEO tools and techniques.

 Find your keywords